Vihaan3/knowledge-garden/content/Personal Knowledge Management/Aggregation Theory.md

 #### Aggregation Theory
 3 parts to the value chain: suppliers, distributors, consumers

-Before the internet, distributors tried to integrate with suppliers with the consumers as a background thought.
+Before the internet, distributors tried to integrate with suppliers and the consumers were a background thought.

 The internet has made distribution more scalable and instantaneous, so distributors optimize for consumers with the suppliers as a background thought.